Catch That Child

 They're Always Listening

 And I mean always.
 Even when you aren't talking, children are still listening.
-They are taking in your body language and your attitude towards them.
-I believe they can tell when you really believe in them and they can tell when you are just acting the part.
+They are taking in your body language and your attitude towards towards life itself.
+I believe they can tell when you really believe in them and when you are just acting the part.
 However, I do believe in acting the part even when you don't feel like it.
 It's not so much a matter of feeling as it is doing it with a positive heart attitude.

 There was another boy at the center I worked at that remains the most challenging child that I have dealt with.
 He tried to take numerous opportunities throughout the day to push his limits.
-He had one day in particular where it came into my mind that he hadn't taken any of those opportunities.
-He was playing outside with his friends and so I puled him aside and told him I just wanted to let him know that his day was going really well and that I was really proud of him.
+There was one day in particular where it came into my mind that he hadn't taken any of those "opportunities."
+I pulled him aside and told him I just wanted to let him know that his day was going really well and that I was really proud of him.
 I told him to tell his mom that I said so.
 He didn't act like he was listening to me but I still felt the need to tell him that.
+He went back to playing with his friends.
 When his mom picked him up that day, he came back in the classroom and grabbed my hand and told me to come with him.
 I asked him why and he told me to just follow him.
 He went up to his mom, looked at me, and then said with a huge smile, "Tell my mom how my day was today."
+I could feel the excitement run through him, as he was being noticed, but this time, not for his bad behavior.
 I felt connected to that child from that point after.
 I was honored to be able to be a light to that child all because I caught a child when he least expected it.